allmazee/java-bootcamp-school-21/README.md

 5. Day04: JAR.
 Creating library archives and using external libraries (JCommander and JColor).

 6. Day05: SQL and JDBC.
 Using the key mechanisms to work with PostgreSQL DBMS via JDBC.

+7. Day06: JUnit and Mockito.
+The basics of module and integration testing.

+8. Day07: Reflection API, annotation proccesor, ORM.

+9. Day08: Spring framework.